 Performance Determination: The regulation service governing documents specify how real power increase or decrease will be measured to determine performance.
 Where practical, the real power adjustments are measured at a time interval that aligns with the regulation signal or multiples of the regulation signal intervals.
 The real power measurement determines the service provider’s performance.
-For most wholesale electricity markets, compensation is based on the market clearing price for regulation services, for the regulation service provided during a given settlement period.
+For most RTO/ISO wholesale electricity markets, compensation is based on the market clearing price for regulation services, for the regulation service provided during a given settlement period.
 Compensation for power mileage may also be based on these measurements.

-The regulation service is metered reporting real power change in each time step to closely follow the power up/down movement the regulation signal and bounded by the power regulation range committed by the service provider.
-The ability to closely follow the accuracy of the response can be measured using a metric called “performance score” or “performance index”, which is a unit-less quantity between “0” and “1” (or an accuracy percentage between 0 and 100 [FERC 2012]).
+The regulation service is metered reporting real power change in each time step to follow the power up/down movement responding to the regulation signal.
+It is bounded by the power regulation range committed by the service provider.
+The ability to closely follow the accuracy of the response can be measured using a metric called a performance score or performance index, which is a unit-less quantity between “0” and “1” (it may also be an accuracy percentage between 0 and 100 [FERC 2012]).

 The calculation method for the performance score metric varies by the RTO/ISO; however, it is typically calculated for each real-time market interval (e.g., 5-minute or 15-minute) and the average performance score over a certain period is often used to determine the service provider’s qualification for service and performance payment.
-Some RTO/ISOs (e.g., CAISO and MISO) calculate performance scores based on the total deviations from the regulation set point for each four or six second regulation interval (Zhou et al. 2016; Nguyen, T. et al. 2017) or a variation of this concept (NYISO 2020).
-PJM uses a more sophisticated method, which calculates the performance score in each interval as the average of three components scoring the correlation, delay, and precision between the resource’s response and the request signal (Pratt et al. 2020).
+Some RTO/ISOs calculate performance scores based on the total deviations from the regulation set point for each regulation interval (e.g., 4 or 6 second interval)..

 Frequency Response Service